dennis0802/artPortfolio-backend/README.md

 ### Including db.config.js
 module.exports = {
-    HOST: your host for the postgres database
+    HOST: your host for the postgres database,
-    USER: your user
+    USER: your user,
     PASSWORD: your user's password,
-    DB: your database
+    DB: your database,
     dialect: "postgres",
     pool: {
       max: 5,